AP Investigation: Filthy Rio water a threat at 2016 Olympics

 In the U.S., Griffith said, areas with such levels of contamination “would be shut down immediately.”

-Many water and health experts in the U.S. and Europe are pushing regulatory agencies to include viral testing in determining water quality.
-But Leonardo Daemon, coordinator of water quality monitoring for Rio state's environmental agency, said Brazilian regulations are based on bacteria levels.
+But Leonardo Daemon, coordinator of water quality monitoring for the state’s environmental agency, said officials are strictly following Brazilian regulations on water quality, which are all based on bacteria levels.

-Spilki, the Brazilian virologist, carried out four rounds of viral and bacterial water testing for the AP, collecting samples at three Olympic sites.
+Fernando Spilki, a top Brazilian virologist, carried out four rounds of viral and bacterial water testing for the AP, collecting samples at three Olympic sites.

 The test results consistently found high counts of active and infectious human adenoviruses, which cause explosive diarrhea, violent vomiting, respiratory trouble and other illnesses.

-Associated Press sports writer Stephen Wade and senior producer Yesica Fisch in Rio de Janeiro and sports writer Stephen Wilson in Kuala Lumpur, Malaysia, contributed to this report.
+Associated Press sports writer Stephen Wade and senior producer Yesica Fisch contributed to this report from Rio, sports writer Stephen Wilson contributed from Kuala Lumpur, Malaysia.

 Brad Brooks on Twitter: www.twitter.com/bradleybrooks